CDLUC3/mrt-doc/diagrams/store-admin-ui.md

 # Documentation TODOs
 - Add online/nearline to node listings
 - Distinguish untracked count from delete count
-- Document that the filesystem will be used pause ingest at a collection level
 - Incorporate warning messages into UI screens
-- For audit/replic database queries, note the nde being updated
-- Change ui primary details
 - Object listing - include the owner (esp for localid query)
 - Add note exception button to ui